nickhodge/BoxKite.Twitter/README.md

 - [x] Users
 - [x] Suggested Users
 - [x] Favorites
 - [x] Lists
+- [ ] "Life Fire" testing of Lists needs work.
+UnitTests pass, but not so much fun live at the moment
 - [x] Places and Geo
 - [x] Trends
 - [x] Spam Reporting
 - [x] oauth
-- [x] API rate limits (part done)
+- [x] API rate limits

 Tests:
 * 95 test methods with average of 4 assertion tests each
-* 27 "Live Fire Tests".
+* 44 "Live Fire Tests".
 Included as a separate project, it is engaged via the Console; uses a real Twitter Account to exercise the API.
 Configurable Test series, individual tests that can be run.
 * Test source is JSON from [dev.twitter.com](https://dev.twitter.com/) and where innaccurate on the site, taken from live data or corrected to match live data.
 * Error response type testing (eg: 429 rate_limits) & generic decode tests included